-For all debt instruments measured at amortised cost interest income is recorded using the effective interest rate (EIR).
+Interest income is recorded using the effective interest rate (EIR).
 EIR is the rate that exactly discounts the estimated future cash payments or receipts over the expected life of the financial instrument or a shorter period, where appropriate, to the gross carrying amount of the financial asset or to the amortised cost of a financial liability.
 When calculating the effective interest rate, the Company estimates the expected cash flows by considering all the contractual terms of the financial instrument (for example, prepayment, extension, call and similar options) but does not consider the expected credit losses.
 Interest income is included in finance income in the statement of profit and loss.